christos-pan/DRL-Navigation/Collaboration-And-Competition/Report.md

 #### Algorithm

 The training algorithm is DDPG.
-Agent weights are updated every 4 steps.

 The environment observation space consists of 3x8 variables for each agent, including the current and past 2 states.
-The DDPG agent observes all 48 variables in each training step (2 agents x 3 steps x 8 state variables).
+The DDPG agent observes all 48 variables in each training step (2 agents x 3 states x 8 state variables).
 The DDPG agent returns 4 action variables, 2 for each agent.

+Agent weights are updated every 4 environment steps.

 A simple but effective approach for prioritized experience replay is implemented.
 * When the agent successfully hits the ball over the net, this experience is recorded multiple times in the buffer.